AdobeDocs/journeys.en/help/using/building-journeys/journey-versions.md

 ![](../assets/journeyversions1.png)

+## Limitations {#version-limitations}

+- a journey starting with an event activity in v1 cannot start with something else than an event in further versions.
+You cannot start a journey with a **Segment Qualification** event.
+- a journey starting with a **Segment Qualification** activity in v1 must always start with a **Segment Qualification** in further versions.
+- The segment and namespace chosen in **Segment qualification** (first node) can not be changed in new versions.
+- The re-entrance rule must be the same in all journey versions.

+## Creating a new version {#creating-a-new-version}

 If you need to modify to a live journey, you need to create a new version of your journey.

 1. Open the latest version of your live journey, click **[!UICONTROL Create a new version]** and confirm.